Streamlining workflow for sales and trading desks

 Although some areas within capital markets benefit from the efficiencies of electronic trading, the more complex and less liquid instruments still involve a great deal of manual, unstructured pre-trade activity.
 This creates friction (summarised in this SIFMA report), which is bad for client services, increases costs for both the buy side and the sell side, hampers liquidity and creates unnecessary operational risk, which arguably feeds into systemic risk at an industry level.

 Can these issues be addressed by bringing more standardisation and automation to the market, particularly around pre-trade client workflows?

-This was the topic of an online panel discussion hosted by The Realization Group and ipushpull on Tuesday 17th November, 2020.
-The webinar was led by Clive Posselt of The Realization Group, and featured Andy Mosson, Head of Strategic Partnerships, FICC eCommerce Sales, J.P.
-Morgan; Ayaz Haji, Head of Enterprise Reference Data, Goldman Sachs; Richard Turner, Senior Trader, Insight Investment; Craig Butterworth, Global Head of Sales & Account Management, Symphony; Andy Ross, CEO, CurveGlobal; Chris Scott, Senior Product Manager, TP-ICAP; and Matthew Cheung, CEO, ipushpull.
+This was the topic of an online panel discussion hosted by The Realization Group and ipushpull.
+The webinar featured Andy Mosson, Head of Strategic Partnerships, FICC eCommerce Sales, J.P.
+Morgan; Ayaz Haji, Head of Enterprise Reference Data, Goldman Sachs; Richard Turner, Senior Trader, Insight Investment; Craig Butterworth, Global Head of Sales & Account Management, Symphony; Andy Ross, CEO, London Stock Exchange; Chris Scott, Senior Product Manager, TP-ICAP; and Matthew Cheung, CEO, ipushpull.

 Spreadsheets on the trading floor